TITLE: Human Resources Compensation Analyst

 - Researches situations as they arise related to aspects of compensation to provide clarity for resolution in consideration of contract provisions, historical practices, similar situations, etc.

-- Reviews and recommends salary placements for new hires as requested.
+- Reviews and recommends salary placements for new hires.

-- Provides data input to annual salary surveys in which the college participates.
+- Provides data input to annual salary surveys.

 - Positions in this classification may perform all or some of the responsibilities above and all positions perform other related duties as assigned.

 Bachelor’s degree in Human Resources, Business or other discipline directly related to the position.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
-Two years as a journey-level Compensation Analyst in Human Resources is required.
+Two years’ experience performing compensation and data analysis.

 KNOWLEDGE AND SKILLS